JuliaIO/ProtoBuf.jl/PROTOC.md

 - Extensions are not supported yet.
 - Groups are not supported.
 They are deprecated anyway.
-- Enums are declared as `Int32` types in the generated code, but a separate Julia type is generated with fields same as the enum values which can be used for validation.
-The types representing enums extend from the abstract type `ProtoEnum` and the `lookup` method can be used to verify valid values.
+- Enums are declared as `Int32` types in the generated code.
+For every enum, a separate named tuple is generated with fields matching the enum values.
+The `lookup` method can be used to verify valid values.